ultraflynn/ultraflynn.github.com/_posts/2014-04-01-corsair-are-awesome.md

 tags: [Corsair]
 synopsis: I've been planning on custom modding a PC case for the past month and spent a little time looking at options and hardware when yesterday I get some news that fundamentally changes those plans for the better.
 Much better.
 The takeaway message from this tale is that Corsair's after-sales is the best in the industry and everyone should buy their products.
 ---
-Tweet:
-How do Corsair treat their customers?
-In my experience the answer is very very well.
-Read  more: LINKY @CorsairMemory #corsairrocks

 Sometimes an event turns your expectations and plans on their head.
 It's like that moment in The Matrix when time slows down and then when you snap back to reality you think "What just happened...?"
 Yesterday that happened to me.

 This is a story with 2 threads and don't seem to converge but when they do they change all my plans for the better.